 An iconic casino will soon enrich the municipality of Middelkerke in Belgium.
 The new casino will not be housed in a dedicated building, but will be integrated in the landscape in a way that rewrites the historic relationship of the coastal town with the sea.
 This is revealed in the ambitious preliminary design of the Nautilus consortium, who were selected by the council as winners of the Design & Build competition for the casino located at the well-known Epernay square.
 “With this project our coast will be enriched with a new architectural anchor.
 One that accurately represents the character of Middelkerke”, according to the mayor Jean-Marie Dedecker.
 “It transmits strength and soberness as well as sophistication, with a lot of love for the sea and the dunes.
 In addition, this project may also be the beginning of the renewal of Middelkerke’s town centre as an appealing place to live and visit.”

-The construction of the new casino building was conceived by the designers as an opportunity to also work on flood risk management (dike reinforcement), public space quality, making the seawall car-free and connecting the Epernay square to the sea.
-The uniqueness of this design is that the building typology of a casino – often a closed box – is turned inside out and integrated into a multifaceted project situated in a public dune landscape.
-It transforms the seawall into a unique destination for encounter, play, culture and entertainment along the Belgian Coast.
+The designers receive the construction of the new building as an opportunity to also work on flood risk management (dike reinforcement), public space quality, making the seawall car-free and connecting the Epernay square to the sea.
+The uniqueness of this design is that the building typology of the casino is turned inside out and integrated into a multifaceted project situated in a public dune landscape.
+It also transforms the seawall into a unique destination for encounter, play, culture and entertainment along the Belgian Coast.
 The story of the town’s origin was the inspiration for the design.
 Middelkerke originated on the island of Testerep.
 It was able to grow into an abundant fishing village through the natural protection of a dune and a direct connection to the North Sea via a natural canal.

 In addition to all of the above, the construction of this building will function as a tool to renew this historic coastal landscape and give it a contemporary meaning.
-The building program nestles itself naturally in the landscape.
+The building program nestles itself in the landscape.
 Situated behind completely transparent facades under the dune you’ll find a brand-new event hall, restaurant and casino.
 This offers spectacular views of the beach and the sea.
-Above all, the building is an eye-catcher, but one that displays a strength, soberness and refinement characteristic of the Flemish coastal landscape.
+Above all, the building is an eye-catcher.
+However, one that displays a strength, soberness and refinement characteristic of the Flemish coastal landscape.
 Its form is simple yet enigmatic, and refers to the shapes and colours of nature and of the fishing port.
 The hardwood voile around the hotel, just like the wood of the quays, lock gates and dolphins, will change colour under the influence of weather and time.
 From a distance, the hotel is an inviting visual beacon, a sculpture with soft contours.